felix-ops/JPDB-Media-Support/README.md

 # JPDB Media Importer Chrome Extension

 ## Overview
-JPDB Media Support is a Chrome extension designed for **JPDB** users who want to enhance their learning experience by integrating custom media (images, audio, and sentences) into the JPDB platform.
-This extension enables users to fetch media from existing **Anki** decks.  the user can create custom Anki decks using tools like **asbplayer** or **subs2srs**, and use the created anki deck as a media source for JPDB site.
+This extension designed for **JPDB** users who want to enhance their learning experience by integrating custom images, audio, and sentences into the JPDB platform.
+This extension enables users to fetch media from existing **Anki** decks and displays them during reviews.
+You can create custom Anki decks using tools like **asbplayer** or **subs2srs**, and sync created anki deck as a media source for JPDB site using this extension.

 ## Review Page